c-rus/veriti/README.md

 ## Operation

-The software level and hardware level co-exist.
-The software level is first executed to make sure the hardware level has everything it needs: namely the input and output test vector files.
+Verification is done through simulation at the hardware level.
+The hardware simulation is trace-based; the set of inputs and outputs are pre-recorded before the simulation begins.
+These traces are stored in the raw data layer.

+The workflow is broken down into 3 main steps:

+1. Run the software model using `veriti` software drivers to write files at the raw data layer for design-under-test's inputs and expected outputs based on defined coverage.

+2. Run hardware simulation to read/parse inputs and outputs and record outcomes into a log file using `veriti` hardware drivers.

+3. Run a software program (`veriti`) to interpret/analyze outcomes stored in log file.

-When the software is generating tests, it can also keep track of what test cases are being covered by using _coverage nets_, which are either `Coverpoints` or `Covergroups`.
+When the software model is generating tests, it can also keep track of what test cases are being covered by using _coverage nets_, which are either `Coverpoints` or `Covergroups`.

-Once the test files are generated, the simulation can begin at the hardware level in the hardware description language.
-At the hardware drivers layer, a package of functions exist for clock generation, system reseting, signal driving, signal montioring, and assertions.
+Once the test files are generated at the raw data layer, the simulation can begin in the hardware description language.
+At the hardware drivers layer, a package of functions exist for clock generation, system reseting, signal driving, signal montioring, and logging.

 ## Installing